-2.2 Subdivision of Triangular Cells
+2.2 Subdivision of triangular cells

-There are several ways to hierarchically subdivide an equilateral triangle such as quaternary subdivision and binary subdivision.
+There are several ways to hierarchically subdivide an equilateral triangle such as quaternary subdivision and binary subdivision

+(shown in Figure 2).
 All of these are subject to distortion when transferred to the spherical surface.
 Different decisions will have different effects on the uniformity of shape and size of cells within a given level of the hierarchy, as well as on the ease of calculation.
 Here, the quaternary subdivision is selected, in which a triangle is subdivided by joining the midpoints of each side with a new edge, to create four sub-triangles.